β

 const repo = ctx.object('todo');

-await repo.create({ title: 'Build the Future' });
+const task = await repo.create({ title: 'Build something great' });

-const results = await repo.find();
+const all = await repo.find();

 }